R7rainz/react/README.md

    - Project for revision of context api and learning the concept of Local Storage and creating a basic todo list app

 9. **ReduxToolKil-Todo**
     - A Todo list project build using Redux toolkit
+10. **Blog app**
+    - A blog app implementing all the concepts learnt on the way

 ## 🎯 Goals